umd-lib/reciprocal-borrowing/README.md

 ## Application Configuration

 The config/shibboleth_config.yml file contains the configuration information for the organizations participating in reciprocal borrowing, and has been pre-populated with Big Ten Academic Alliance members.
-The file contains configurations for the "production", "development", and "test" environments.
+The file contains different sections for the "production", "development", and "test" environments.

 The application should work "out of the box" when used in conjunction with the [umd-lib/reciprocal-borrowing-vagrant](https://github.com/umd-lib/reciprocal-borrowing-vagrant) GitHub repository, in a "development" Rails environment.
 The "development" section of the shibboleth_config.yml has been pre-configured so that "idp_entity_id" for all organizations points to the Vagrant IdP.

-For a "production" environment, the shibboleth_config.yml file has been pre-populated "idp_entity_idp" values derived from the InCommon metadata for those organizations.
+For a "production" environment, the shibboleth_config.yml file has been pre-populated "idp_entity_id" values derived from the InCommon metadata for those organizations.
 Note that these values will only work when running from an SP registered with InCommon.

 ## Production Environment Configuration